robertcalex76/Archibald/README.md

+below is all ai generated i didnt write this. will update as i add functionality

 # Archibald - AI Assistant for Calendar and Email

 This project sets up a local AI model on your NVIDIA 5070ti GPU to provide suggestions and work assistance by ingesting calendar and email data.